nsando84/Easy-Budget/README.md

-  ### The task was to create a budget application that will also use Service Workers, Background Sync, IndexedDb to hold transactions if user doesn't have connection.
+  ### The task was to create a budget application that will queue transaction requests if the user loses connection.

-  ### Technology used: Service Worker, Indexed Db, Background Sync, Mongoose, & Express.
+  ### Service Worker, Indexed Db, Background Sync, Mongoose, & Express.

  #### Click  [HERE](https://easybudget9.herokuapp.com/)  to try.
 (Heroku deployed)